 When your employees are not connecting as people, there is often ineffective communication.
 This is a natural process for employees in an office setting.
 Not so natural for remote teams.

 Creating an online company culture is very possible and very effective to help your employees find a connection.
-Encouraging communication among team members that isn’t necessarily work-related may help, though it may feel counterproductive.
+Encouraging communication among team members that aren’t necessarily work-related may help, though it may feel counterproductive.
 Finding ways to celebrate together virtually is another way to help teams connect.
 Milestones, anniversaries, wins, etc. can all be celebrated as a team during calls or video conferences.

 8. There is Too Much Communication